 The increasing demand for lightweight and electric vehicles is expected to drive the demand for the market during the forecast period.

-Challenges in battery and their peripherals units are likely to hinder the market’s growth.
+Slowdown in the automotive industry is likely to hinder the market’s growth.

 Scope of the Report